Back to Blog

 I've seen hundreds of speaker demo reels.
 Here's what separates the ones who actually move the needle from the ones who just fill a time slot.

-Check for customization.
+2. How will you customize for our situation?
 A change speaker who delivers the same talk to every audience is a red flag.
 Your merger is not the same as their last client's product launch.
-Ask how they'll tailor the content to your specific situation.
 The good ones will ask you more questions than you ask them.

 What you should expect to pay

 At the lower end, you'll find consultants who speak on the side.
 At the higher end, you'll find former Fortune 500 executives and bestselling authors.
-Both can be excellent -- the question is whether their experience matches your situation, not whether they're expensive.
+Both can be good -- the question is whether their experience matches your situation, not whether they're expensive.
+For a full breakdown, see our keynote speaker cost guide.

 Finding the right fit

-We've done this hundreds of times at Silicon Valley Speakers.
+We do this every week at Silicon Valley Speakers Bureau.
 The conversation takes 15 minutes and it's free.
-Book a call and tell us what kind of change your team is facing.
+Book a call and tell us what kind of change your team is facing -- we'll send you two or three speaker options within 48 hours.

 Need Help Finding a Speaker?